 All 3 breads should be a day old and a bit dry/stale.
 If you use freshly baked cornbread or biscuits, they will be hot and soft, and the dressing won’t firm up like it should and might be soggy.
 I bake the biscuits and make my Southern buttermilk cornbread the night before and let them sit overnight (loosely covered with a clean dishcloth).
 Be sure NOT to put the freshly baked breads in a plastic bag, as they will sweat and become moist.
 Note: If you don’t have a day to let the breads get stale, you can refrigerate them for a few hours, or you can slightly overbake them so that they are dry.

-Make the dressing (but don’t bake).
+Make the dressing ahead of time.

 Make the dressing up to the point of baking and then refrigerate or freeze it (uncooked).
 Here are the guidelines for refrigerating vs freezing the dressing.